Angrosh/LSTM-CNN-n-ary-relation-extraction/README.md

 ### Usage

 The original dataset is preprocessed for the LSTM-CNN model and is provided in data.zip.
-Unzip data.zip to obtain data folder consisting preprocessed data for different relations.
+Unzip data.zip to obtain 'data' folder consisting preprocessed data for different relations.

 The model uses Glove pre-trained embeddings.
 Download glove.6B.300d.txt into 'glove' floder.